marygithumbi/PersonalProjects/README.md

 1. Personal Programming Projects
     - Business Data Analytics
-    - Wellness and Healthcare Industry Analytics
+    - Consumer Services Industry Analytics
-    - Education Analytics

-2. Public Tableau Visualizations

-Each category has their own variety of projects and should be accompanied by some form of documentation.

 ## Background

 Hello!

 My name is Mary and I was formally trained in Neuroscience and the philosophical underpinings of Artificial Intelligence.The one concept that I took away from my degree is neuroplasticity, a term that means our brains adapt to the changing environment we place it in.
+I spend a lot of my time finding out what projects are relevant to my career and how other companies and people within these companies are generating value.

 ### Contact Me